 Jupiter takes roughly 12 years to complete its journey through the zodiac, so the return happens at the age of 12, 23, 35, 47, etc. Do you remember what was happening in your life at those ages?
 If you’re a parent, pay attention to what is grabbing the interest of your child at the age of 12.
 Encourage them to develop those interests and understand it’s a source of their long-term happiness.

 These sources of happiness are often Jupitarian in nature or have some connection to the house your Jupiter resides in.
-Some things that come up might be your philosophy and beliefs, expanding your knowledge, relationship with God, capacity to earn and enjoy wealth, the birth of a child or being with children, gaining a husband, acquiring a mentor or Guru, etc.
+Some things that come up might be your philosophy and beliefs, expanding your knowledge, relationship with God, capacity to earn and enjoy wealth, the birth of a child or being with children, gaining a husband (if interested in men), acquiring a mentor or Guru, etc.

 My Experience with Jupiter Return